 Better yet, it's implied he fought Akuma.

-On the other end of the scale and the tier list, Dan Hibiki is a parody of this - he has all the traditional traits of the Arrogant Kung-Fu Guy, with one exception - he's hilariously weak, which turns his bravado into a massively ironic joke.
+On the other end of the scale and the tier list, Dan Hibiki is a parody of this - he has all the traditional traits, with one exception - he's hilariously weak, which turns his bravado into a massively ironic joke.